Probation and Pretrial Services Office:

-The Probation Office for the United States District Court for the Western District of Pennsylvania provides services to 12 U.S. District Judges and 6 U.S. Magistrate Judges.
+The Probation and Pretrial Services Office for the United States District Court for the Western District of Pennsylvania provides services to 12 U.S. District Judges and 6 U.S. Magistrate Judges.
 The Probation Office headquarters is located in the Joseph F. Weis, Jr. U.S. Courthouse, Suite 3330, 700 Grant Street, Pittsburgh, PA 15219.
 There are two branch offices (Erie and Johnstown).
-The Human Resources Specialist performs and coordinates administrative, technical, and professional work related to human resources programs, including ensuring compliance with the appropriate guidelines, policies, and approved internal controls.
-Some travel to branch offices and out of district may be required.
+Travel is required as a duty function as well as for on-going professional development and training.